 - Describe what type of environmental engineer might interact with their drawn environment.
 (This allows for a little imagination and humor, especially if they are describing their bedroom or other home environment.
 For example, a student that has a very messy room may need a hazardous waste engineer!
 You may need to review some of the types of environmental engineers with them.)

 Current Events – Ask students to bring in articles from newspapers, magazines, etc. that discuss the environment and environmental engineers.
 Discuss the environmental engineer's role.
 Following are some websites for obtaining current environmental articles:

 Pick an environmental novel or picture books to read (as a class or as a read-aloud).
 (Note: You may refer to the References section for some book ideas.)

-Ask students to review any environmental engineering jobs in the career section of the local paper's Help-Wanted ads.
+Ask students to review any environmental engineering job postings on websites like Indeed.com, or have them research the job at https://www.bls.gov/ooh/architecture-and-engineering/environmental-engineers.htm.
 Ask them to develop a general profile of an environmental engineer, including schooling, skills, other necessary experience, salary, etc.

 Have students research different university web sites for descriptions and requirements for environmental engineering programs and degrees.
 They should develop a general profile of an environmental engineering education and career.

 Ask different groups of students to research and write letters to different types of environmental engineers (water, solid waste, consultants, land management, etc.).
 Students should ask each engineer to define "environment" in his/her own words.
 The class can compare the results once the students' response letters have returned.